laila12399/lailascoaching/content/how-to-react-to-bullies-at-school.md

 Many of the consequences of school bulling victimisation are not confined to the momentary bulling experience but have more long-lasting impacts.
 For example:

 •	generally **higher Anxiety**[^4]

 •	increasing levels of **stress**[^5]

 •	**low self-esteem**[^6],[^7]

 •	**withdrawn behaviours**[^4]

 A study with students who had experienced school bulling for a minimum of one year found that bullying victims **internalised the socially constructed ‘victim image’** and the way they thought classmates saw them, even acting upon this image[^20].

 School bullying has also been linked to **high anxiety** at lunch time when potential bullying instance might be higher[^8].

-A connection has also been shown between school bulling and negative feelings of **self- worth**[^9] as well as**negative self-perception**[^10], especially in girls[^11].
+A connection has also been shown between school bulling and negative feelings of **self- worth**[^9] as well as **negative self-perception**[^10], especially in girls[^11].

-Seeing as the bully is the perpetrator and the bullying victim is merely the recipient of their behaviour, if either one of them were to feel significant shame one might image it be the bully.
+Seeing as the bully is the perpetrator and the bullying victim is merely the recipient of their behaviour, if either one of them were to feel significant shame one might imagine it be the bully.

 However, research shows that bullying victims are likely to experience significant **shame** for being a bully victim[^12].